EttusResearch/uhd/host/docs/dboards.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The XCVR2450 has 2 quadrature frontends, one transmit, one receive.
-Transmit and Receive default to direct conversion but can be used in low IF mode through lo_offset in uhd::tune_request_t
+Transmit and Receive default to direct conversion but can be used in low IF mode through lo_offset in uhd::tune_request_t.

-The XCVR2450 has a non-contiguous tuning range consisting of a high band (4.9-6.0GHz) and a low band (2.4-2.5GHz).
+The XCVR2450 has a non-contiguous tuning range consisting of a high band (4.9-6.0 GHz) and a low band (2.4-2.5 GHz).

 Transmit Antennas: **J1** or **J2**